toebeann/BepInEx.SupermarketSimulator/README.md

 >
 > **The game folder is the folder containing the game's executable (e.g. `Supermarket Simulator.exe`).**
 >
-> Steam users can find the game folder by right-clicking the game in their Steam library and selecting `Manage` > `Browse local files`.
+> Steam users can find this folder by right-clicking the game in their library and selecting `Manage` > `Browse local files`.
+>
+> PC Game Pass users can find this folder by right-clicking the game in their library, selecting `Manage`, navigating to the `Files` tab, clicking `Browse...` and finally navigating into the `Supermarket Simulator` > `Content` folder.

 1. [Download Tobey's BepInEx Pack for Supermarket Simulator](https://github.com/toebeann/BepInEx.SupermarketSimulator/releases/latest/download/Tobey.s.BepInEx.Pack.for.Supermarket.Simulator.zip).
 2. Make sure the game is not running.